-This provision is good
+This provision is outstanding

-- The childminder has good knowledge of the learning and development requirements and has established effective systems for observing, assessing and planning for children's individual needs.
-She is well resourced and provides children with a stimulating environment, which they actively explore and investigate and develop their skills through things they enjoy. - Children are secure and form strong attachments with the childminder.
-They are independent, curious learners who display a strong sense of belonging. - The childminder is very organised and prepares well around the individual needs of the child.
-She has a good understanding of how to keep children safe and has robust systems in place that ensure this.
-She works well in partnership with parents and others and provides children with consistency and continuity in their learning and development.
+- The childminder has excellent knowledge of the learning and development requirements and has established robust systems for observing, assessing and planning for children's individual needs. - Children are secure and form strong attachments with the childminder.
+They are independent, curious learners who display a strong sense of belonging. - The childminder is exceedingly well organised and prepares around the individual needs of the child.
+She has an excellent understanding of how to keep children safe and has robust systems in place that ensure this.
+Her close working partnership with parents and others, provides children with consistency and continuity in their learning and development. - Children benefit from a rich, varied and stimulating environment which they actively explore and investigate and develop their skills through things they enjoy in this wellresourced environment.